theobald-software/kb.theobald-software.github.io/content/_xtract-is/erpconnect-exception-data_buffer_exceeded.md

 **Error:**

-I try to extract a table from SAP using the ReadTable class and get the DATA_BUFFER_EXCEEDED execption.
+I try to extract a table from SAP using the ReadTable class and get the DATA_BUFFER_EXCEEDED exception.
 But only some tables cause this problem.

 **Reason:**